Amin-MAG/My-Notes/Blockchain.md

 ### Genesis Block

-Genesis block is the parent of all of blocks.
+The genesis block is the parent of all blocks.
 It is a special block, because it does not have a parent.

 ## Proof of work

-Changing a block in blockchain make it invalid.
-Using hashes is not enough to prevent tempering, because nowadays computers are fast enough to calculate hundreds of thousands of hashes per second.
-It is possible to to tamper a block and recalculate all of hashes of other blocks to manipulate.
+Changing a block in the blockchain makes it invalid.
+Using hashes is not enough to prevent tampering, because nowadays computers are fast enough to calculate hundreds of thousands of hashes per second.
+It is possible to tamper with a block and recalculate the hashes of all other blocks to manipulate the chain.

 Proof of work is a mechanism to slow down the creation of new blocks.
 For instance, proof of work of Bitcoin takes about 10 minutes to be calculated.
 By use of proof of work, It is much harder to manipulate, because you need to calculate the proof of work for each one of the blocks.